End-to-End Sequential Sampling and Reconstruction for MRI: Experimental Results

 \paragraph{Adaptive versus Pre-designed Sampling}

-\reffig{2d_pair} shows a pair-wise comparison between our 4-step sequential framework and the pre-designed sampling baselines.
-The baselines include previous state-of-the-art LOUPE method and a non-sequential baseline that uses the same network architecture as our sequential model, but replaces the prior $\kappa$-space measurements used as input with a random tensor (referred to as ``Non-seq.").
-The non-sequential baseline is comparable to or outperforms the LOUPE baseline~\cite{bahadir2019learning} (refer to Table~\ref{table:ratio2D}).
-Across all three different acceleration ratios studied, our 4-step sequential model outperforms the pre-designed sampling baselines for most subjects in the fastMRI knee test set.
+\reffig{2d_pair} shows histograms of pair-wise SSIM differences on each test sample, computed between our sequential method and the previous state-of-the-art LOUPE.
+Here we introduce a non-sequential baseline referred to as ``non-seq," which uses the same network architecture as our sequential model but replaces the prior $\kappa$-space measurements used as input with a random tensor.
+The ``non-seq." baseline demonstrates a performance comparable to LOUPE in \reffig{2d_pair}, \reffig{loupe_seq}, and Table~\ref{table:ratio2D}.
+However, more sequential steps consistently lead to an higher percentage of improved samples.
+Thus we can conclude that the improvement is not merely due to a better framework architecture but the adaptive sampling strategy of our approach.

 \paragraph{Number of Sequential Steps}